camunda/camunda/docs/src/basics/internal-processing.md

 ## Event -&gt; Command Translation

 An event which occurred in one entity can lead to a command being created for another entity.
-Example: the Event _Task Completed_ is translated into an _Complete Activity_ command requesting the current step in a workfow to be completed as well such that the workflow processing can continue.
+Example: the Event _Task Completed_ is translated into an _Complete Activity_ command requesting the current step in a workfow to be completed as well so that the workflow processing can continue.
 The event-&gt;command translation is done by a special kind of stream processor consuming the stream of events produced by the task processor and producing a stream of commands for the workflow stream processor.